On The Statistical Limits of Self-Improving Agents: Outlook

-\paragraph{Multi-axis modification: The realistic frontier.} Real autonomous agents will simultaneously rewrite architectures, swap optimizers, expand tool libraries, and adjust metacognitive policies—not modify a single axis in isolation.
-Our framework extends naturally: all axes reduce to the same boundary condition on $\sup \mathrm{VC}(\mathcal{H}_{\mathrm{reach}})$.
-When an agent modifies multiple axes, the induced hypothesis family is determined by the \emph{composition} of edits—e.g., architecture $Z'$ combined with representation $H'$ induces $H'(Z')$, and learnability requires the joint trajectory remain capacity-bounded.
+\paragraph{Multi-axis modification, the realistic frontier.} Real autonomous agents will simultaneously rewrite architectures, swap optimizers, expand tool libraries, and adjust metacognitive policies.
+Our framework extends naturally: all axes reduce to the same boundary condition on $\sup \mathrm{VC}\!\left[\mathcal H_{\mathrm{reach}}\right]$.
+When an agent modifies multiple axes, the induced hypothesis family is determined by the composition of edits.
+Learnability requires the joint trajectory remain capacity-bounded.
 This has three practical implications.
-First, capacity bounds must be enforced \emph{globally}, not per-axis—a small architectural change combined with representational expansion can yield multiplicative VC growth.
+First, capacity bounds must be enforced globally, not per-axis.
 Second, axis interactions create emergent capacity explosions that independent per-axis budgets cannot prevent.
-Third, metacognitive policies become essential: in multi-axis settings, compounding accelerates capacity growth exponentially, making global capacity monitoring the only known mechanism for ex ante safety.
-The key open challenge is developing \emph{compositional capacity proxies} that tractably upper-bound $\mathrm{VC}(H'(Z') \circ \text{tools})$ for complex compositions—the gap between computable bounds $B(\cdot)$ and true VC dimension determines how conservative the Two-Gate policy must be.
+Third, metacognitive policies become essential: in multi-axis settings, compounding accelerates capacity growth, making global capacity monitoring the only known mechanism for ex ante safety.

+The key open challenge is developing compositional capacity proxies that tractably upper-bound VC for complex compositions.
+The gap between computable bounds $B\!\left[\cdot\right]$ and true capacity determines how conservative Two-Gate must be.